 Removing the Ghosts of Holidays Past: Stains

-November 6th, 2018 | By Claudia Moreno
+November 6th, 2018 | By Moxie Girl Team

 It’s almost that time… Feasts with family and friends, sharing a glass of wine and lots of hugs (we hope)!
 We finally have an excuse to bust out the “good stuff” in preparation for the holidays – elegant table linens, fancy guest towels and special occasion outfits!
 But even the most refined gatherings are chock full of opportunities for spills.
 And if your family and friends are like mine, forget about it!
 Spills are inevitable – and holiday stains are the worst!
 Never fear, Moxie Girl is here with some great solutions for these common but tough-to-remove stains.